How To Create Multilingual Emails

 PDF attachments

-With this approach, you first build your master email template in the native language of the majority of your recipients within ContactMonkey’s email template builder.
+With this approach, you first build your multi-language email template in the native language of the majority of your recipients within ContactMonkey’s email template builder.

 Replicate your master template.
 Then, change your body copy to the needed language, and then select “Export PDF” from the dropdown list in the top-right corner.
 Repeat this process for every language spoken in your organization.